-The Ammonia Pipeline currently is one of two major anhydrous ammonia pipelines in the United States transporting anhydrous ammonia into the nation's corn belt and the only one with the connectivity to receive products from outside the United States directly into the system.
+The Ammonia Pipeline currently is the only major pipeline in the United States transporting anhydrous ammonia into the nation's corn belt.
+The pipeline is connected to domestic production facilities and also has the capability to receive products from outside the United States directly into the system.